 Estimated reading time: 7 minutes

 If you are wondering how to program your sprinkler to ensure a lush green and carpeted lawn, keep reading.
-In this article, we will cover everything you and your family need to know to make the green grass of your lawn grow to its healthiest and best possible conditions.
+This article will cover everything you need to know to make the green grass of your lawn grow to its healthiest and best possible conditions.

 Table of contents